General terms and conditions

 Article 3 - Applicability

-1. These general terms and conditions apply to every offer from the entrepreneur and to every distance contract concluded between entrepreneur and consumer.
+1. These general terms and conditions apply to every offer from the entrepreneur and to every agreement concluded at a distance between the entrepreneur and the consumer.

-2. Before the distance contract is concluded, the text of these general terms and conditions is made available to the consumer.
-If this is not reasonably possible, the entrepreneur will indicate before the distance contract is concluded how the general terms and conditions can be inspected at the entrepreneur and that they will be sent free of charge to the consumer as soon as possible upon request.
+2. Before the agreement is concluded at a distance, the text of these general terms and conditions will be made available to the consumer.
+If this is not reasonably possible, the entrepreneur will indicate before the agreement is concluded at a distance how the general terms and conditions can be viewed at the entrepreneur's premises and that they will be sent to the consumer as soon as possible free of charge upon request.

-4. In the event that, in addition to these general terms and conditions, specific product or service conditions also apply, paragraphs two and three apply accordingly, and the consumer may always invoke the applicable provision that is most favorable to them in case of conflicting conditions.
+4. In the event that specific product or service conditions also apply alongside these general terms and conditions, the second and third paragraphs shall apply accordingly, and the consumer may always invoke the applicable provision that is most favorable to him in the event of conflicting conditions.

 Article 4 - The offer